 Vijay in his pursuit of his wife is helped by Thambi Ramaiah, Sathyan, Vidyut Raman, Imman Annachi and Robo Shankar who are supposed to provide comedy relief, sadly none of them succeeds.
 This story along with the fact it’s a fantasy film provides Director Chimbu Devan, with enough storytelling opportunities, unfortunately, he hasn’t used them.
 Scenes which are supposed to be serious and emotional one’s evoked smiles in me, which is a failure of the script.

 The person sitting next to me disappeared after the interval!

-SriDevi after her comeback in English Vinglish has landed in a rememberable role which she has utilised well.
-In the first screen when Maru meets the evil Queen, with her magical powers she appears and disappears across the court, walks on the ceiling mesmerising the audience.
-The costumes wore by the main characters and warriors are visual treat, the lilliput kingdom shown will be fun to watch for kids.
-Background score and music by Devi Sri Prasad (DSP) sounds the same throughout the film, there seems to be no variation, song lyrics are even more flatter.
+Sridevi after her comeback in English Vinglish has landed in a rememberable role which she has utilised well.
+On the first screen when Maru meets the evil Queen, with the magical powers she appears and disappears across the court, walking on the ceiling mesmerising the audience.
+The costumes worn by the main characters and warriors are a visual treat, and the lilliput kingdom shown will be fun to watch for kids.
+The background score and music by Devi Sri Prasad (DSP) sound the same throughout the film, there seems to be no variation, and song lyrics are even flatter.

-There are too many characters in the movie including the one-eyed monster and the spell casted bird who serve no big purpose and are wasted.
+There are too many characters in the movie including the one-eyed monster and the spell-casted bird who serve no big purpose and are wasted.
 Overall a movie that is unlikely to be what Vijay’s fans will want to remember.